Sitanshu-Mishra/Learning_MachineLearning/README.md

+# Learning MachineLearning
-# The repository contains Machine Learning concepts to learn and practise.
+  The repository contains Machine Learning concepts to learn and practise.